Pitino vs Pitino: Dad-son matchup highlights Lobos-Iona game

 “I think it’s going to be a big treat for the players,” Rick Pitino said in his postgame news conference following a win over Princeton.
 “They’re going to have 13,000-14,000 fans.
 And I told them this, ‘Rich is going to want to beat us by 30, 30.’
 He’s not going to say, ‘I’m going to take it easy on dad.’
 And the reason he’s going to try and beat us by 30 is I taught him that way.”

-Richard Pitino, in his second season with the Lobos after being fired following eight seasons at Minnesota, said the game really has nothing to do with the father-son matchup.
+Richard Pitino, in his second season with the Lobos after being fired following a 54-96 regular-season record over eight years at Minnesota, said the game really has nothing to do with the father-son matchup.

 “Yes, it’s an interesting story line, me versus my dad,” he said.
 “But if you were at our practices, if you were at our film sessions, you wouldn’t know who the coach of the opposing team was.
 It’s business as usual for us.”